Bounded cohomology property on a smooth projective surface with Picard number two: Introduction

 \section{Introduction}

 In this note we work over the field $\bbC$ of complex numbers.
 By a (negative) curve on a surface we will mean a reduced, irreducible curve (with negative self-intersection).
 By a {\it (-k)-curve}, we mean a negative curve $C$ with $C^2=-k<0$.
+A prime divisor $C$ on a surface $X$ is either a nef curve or a negative curve in which case that $h^0(X,\mathcal O_X(C))=1$.

 The bounded negativity conjecture (BNC for short) is one of the most intriguing problems in the theory of projective surfaces and can be formulated as follows. \begin{conjecture} \cite[Conjecture 1.1]{B.etc.13} For a smooth projective surface $X$ there exists an integer $b(X)\ge0$ such that $C^2\ge-b(X)$ for every curve $C\subseteq X$. \end{conjecture} \begin{definition} We say that a smooth projective surface $X$ has